Select Page

 Argueta-Walter

-Elder Argueta and Walter Matzer.
-Walter was our landlord in Comalapa.
+Elder Argueta and Walter Matzer, our landlord in Comalapa.
 (Our maid called him “La Valter.”)

 Elder Richman, Walter Matzer, Elder Argueta